 Chief Fire Officer

-Mike is our Co-Founder and Chief Creative Officer.
-He has overseen Wildfire’s creative direction across a wide range of brands since inception in 2002.
+Mike is our co-founder and Chief Creative Officer and has overseen Wildfire’s creative operations across a wide range of brands and disciplines since its inception in 2002.
 In addition to the critical business decisions that come with being a founding partner.

-Over his career, Mike has created award-winning ideas for brands of all sizes.
+Throughout his career, Mike has created award-winning ideas for brands of all sizes.
 From mom and pop shops to Fortune 500 companies.
-His work as Wildfire’s Creative Officer has been recognized by Communication Arts, Clio Awards, Addy’s Awards, Print Regional, Archive-World 200 Best Packaging, The Dieline, The Richmond Show, How Magazine and others.
+His work as Wildfire’s Creative Officer has been recognized by Communications Arts, Clio Awards, Addy’s Awards, Print Regional, Archive-World 200 Best Packaging, The Dieline, The Richmond Show, How Magazine and others.
 Before settling down in North Carolina, Mike worked at agencies in Chicago, Minneapolis and St. Louis.

 Chief Fire Starter